wlwl2/markdown-language-notes/README.md

 [click on this link](#my-multi-word-header)
 ### My Multi Word Header
 ```
-Use Start Case for all your markdown headings so you can
-easily convert them to Kebab Case in the 'Table of Contents'.
+You can use atom package `markdown-toc-auto` to generate a table of contents.

 ### Inline Links
 ```